microsoft/Accera/docs/Manual/00 Introduction.md

 [//]: # (Version: v1.2.1)

 # Introduction
-Accera is a programming model, a domain-specific programming language embedded in Python (eDSL), and an optimizing cross-compiler for compute-intensive code.
-Accera currently supports CPU and GPU targets and focuses on optimization of nested for-loops.
+Accera is a Python-based embedded domain-specific programming language (eDSL) that guarantees cross-compiler optimization for compute-intensive codes.
+Currently, optimization of nested for-loops is the primary focus of Accera while supporting CPU and GPU targets.

-Writing highly optimized compute-intensive code in a traditional programming language is a difficult and time-consuming process.
-It requires special engineering skills, such as fluency in Assembly language and a deep understanding of computer architecture.
-Manually optimizing the simplest numerical algorithms already requires a significant engineering effort.
-Moreover, highly optimized numerical code is prone to bugs, is often hard to read and maintain, and needs to be reimplemented every time a new target architecture is introduced.
-Accera aims to solve these problems.
+Optimization of compute-intensive codes in a traditional programming language is not only exhausting and time-consuming, but manual optimization of simplest numerical algorithms is also a nightmare even for an engineer who has an advanced understanding of computer architecture and fluency in Assembly Language.
+Even with all these efforts, implemented code is prone to critical bugs and requires extensive engineering effort for maintenance.
+Accera aims at resolving all these issues by providing optimized solutions for compute-intensive algorithms that are highly efficient, readable, and maintainable.

-Accera has three goals:
+Accera has THREE primary goals:

-* **Performance**: generate the fastest implementation of any compute-intensive algorithm.
+* Performance: To guarantee the fastest implementation for any compute-intensive algorithm.
-* **Readability**: do so without sacrificing code readability and maintainability.
+* Readability: To ensure effective implementation of algorithms without sacrificing the readability of code.
-* **Writability**: a user-friendly programming model, designed for agility.
+* Writability: To provide a user-friendly programming model, designed for agility and maintainability.

-The Accera language was designed with the following guiding principles in mind:
+Accera is designed based on the following guiding principles:

 ### 1: Strict separation of logic from implementation
-Traditional programming languages tend to tightly couple the code logic (*what* the program does) with its implementation (*how* the program is implemented).
-For example, consider the simple example of multiplying a 16&times;11 matrix *A* by a 11&times;10 matrix *B*.
-The logic of the algorithm is to calculate, for each value of *i* and *j*, the sum over *k* of *A[i,k]&middot;B[k,j]*.
-In Python, this logic can be expressed as
+Traditional programming languages are prone to the tight coupling of code logic (*what* the program does) with its implementation (*how* the program is implemented).
+Consider an example of multiplying a 16&times;11 matrix *A* by an 11&times;10 matrix *B*.
+The logic of the algorithm calculates the sum over *k* of *A[i,k]&middot;B[k,j]* for each value of *i* and *j*.
+In Python, this logic can be expressed as:
 ```python
 # C += A @ B
 for i in range(16):